Tree Planting Program

-As of January 2014, 2615 trees have been planted under the Save the Rain Program.
+As of May 2014, over 3000 trees have been planted under the Save the Rain Program.

 Do you want a tree?

 If you or someone you know is interested in having a tree planted, please contact Cornell University Cooperative Extension of Onondaga County (315) 424-9485 ext.
-230 or email bmb255(at)cornell.edu.
+228 or email firstname.lastname@example.org.